kycdao/kycdao.github.io/For developers/SDKs/Mobile SDKs.md

 [Under Construction]

-This page describes how to integrate the Embedded SDK
+This page describes how to integrate the Mobile SDKs